camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/jboss/chapters/01-bpm-platform/03-install-optional-extensions.html.md

 ---

-This section describes how to install optional camunda dependencies into a JBoss server.
+This section describes how to install optional Camunda dependencies onto a JBoss server.
 None of these are required to work with the core platform.
-Before continuing, make sure that the camunda BPM platform is already installed according to [this step](ref:#bpm-platform-install-the-platform-on-a-vanilla-jboss).
+Before continuing, make sure that the Camunda BPM platform is already installed according to [this step](ref:#bpm-platform-install-the-platform-on-a-vanilla-jboss).

 <div class="alert alert-info">
   <p><strong>Note</strong> </p>